SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 - Organize researchers in portal subgroups, for easy collaboration of a small group of authors.
 - Publish and share research resources interally to only the users connected to the portal.
 - Use the RC as a closed archive.
+- Be listed as an official portal partner in the institutional portal page.

+There is also an option for a more temporary __project portal__, this has similar functionality to a normal portal, but is assumed to only be active for a limited amount of time.

 For more information, please contact Society for Artistic Research (SAR).

 More on portals and portal administration can be found in the [admin section](#admin-section "portal administration") of this manual.